fairhopeweb/xero-layan-git/README.md

 - For Fedora run `./installFedora.sh`
 - For Debian run `./installDebian.sh`

 **Note :** On **KDENeon** Grub theme will be applied, but since it's set to silent you will have to find a way to make it visible.
 I will post guide when I find it..
 Sorry bout that...
-Also **Debian** script was based on **KDENeon** so your experience may vary on other *Debian* based distros for package availability.
+Also **Debian** script was based on **KDENeon** so your experience may vary on other *Debian* based distros when it comes to package availability.

 ### Script will do the following steps :